Nature Camp Staff

 MEET SARAH

-Sarah has been the Lead for Nature Camp and Adult Programs at the Vermont Institute of Natural Science since 2014.
+Sarah has been the Director for Nature Camp and Adult Programs at the Vermont Institute of Natural Science since 2014.
 Sarah feels deeply connected to VINS, and its camp program specifically, as she can recall being a VINS camper when the organization was at its original site in Woodstock, Vermont

 During college, Sarah spent summers as a counselor and backpacking instructor at an overnight camp in Fairlee, returning eventually to manage the camp-craft department.
 For four years, she moved between Big Sky, Montana, where she taught skiing, and Hartford, Vermont, where she held various positions with VINS as a Lead Counselor for camp and also as an Environmental Education Intern, providing educational programs at the Nature Center as well as handling and training the raptors.